acquitelol/raytracer/README.md

   </table>
 </div>

+> These dragons have 1,742,612 triangles each!
+That means the scenes contain 3,485,224 triangles!

 ### ♡ **Why does this exist?**

 * I had wanted to write a Raytracer for a while, and I finally got the opportunity to do so!